If The J. Peterman Company

 It was the strongest unsolicited expression of thanks you'd ever heard a foreigner express toward America.
 You wanted to hug this man.
 And you wanted to thank your parents' generation for their mercy.

-This one can move you again, everyday.
+This one can move you again everyday.
 Copper with a patina that gets a little richer with each rain.
-Text cut all the way through so that the message can glow at night as though lit from behind by a candle.
-With Japanese as one of the 160 translations from which to choose for the six included languages.
-Six additional are optional.
+Text cut all the way through so that the message can glow at night as though lit from inside by a candle.
+With Japanese as one of the 160 translations from which to choose for the twelve included languages, this pole stands about 9 ft tall and actually is for sale.

 $4,900 includes shipping.